johnschneider1/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions allow a server to store data about clients

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it hash's the passwords

 - [ ] What does bcrypt do to slow down attackers?

+it requires x amount of hash's to be performed slowing down any attempts to pass it.

 - [ ] What are the three parts of the JSON Web Token?

+header,payload and signature.

 ## Minimum Viable Product